Opened 7 years ago

 A new RPM with a hard coded dependency to LIBCx 0.5.3 is uploaded to exp.
 Please test and if it's fine I will move it to rel.

-comment:8 Changed 7 years ago by Lewis Rosenthal
+comment:8 by Lewis Rosenthal, 7 years ago

 Thanks for this, Dmitriy.
 Email sent to the AN testers' list to try to get as much feedback as possible as quickly as possible.